VoltrefferNL/BENC-News-App/readme.md

 ## Using the API

-Produce an initial GET request to /api/ for a list of available endpoints.
+Produce an initial GET request to /api/ for a list of available endpoints and their behaviours.
 The following endpoints are available

 ## /api/